kdeldycke/kevin-deldycke-blog/content/posts/cool-cavemen-live-gayant-expo-part-ii.md

 For this project, I finally went by the first stategy.
 I choosed to render the project to a 720p video at 25 fps, with a 1:1 pixel ratio and 16:9 display ratio.
 Also known as...
 [HD-Ready](http://en.wikipedia.org/wiki/Hd_ready)!

-Why this format ?
+Why this format?
 It's the most popular one that closely match the characteristics we established three paragraphs above.
 It's also quite standard, and "gives a chance" to the second video source to display in full resolution.
 I also felt that it will cause less pain when confronted to the wide range of software video players out there.

 Now that I have decided which format to use, I can create a project in my video editor with the right parameters and start the editing process.
 But this is another topic for another post!